Dentist Fairfax, VA

 Most comprehensive orthodontic treatment will involve the use of braces or aligners.
 In either case, your treatment involves minor movement of your teeth to correct misalignment.
 This ensures both a straight smile and an even bite.

-However, braces are not the only stage needed for a permanent orthodontic solution.
-Once your braces have been taken off, the retention phase begins.
+However, aligners are not the only stage needed for a permanent orthodontic solution.
+Once your treatment has finished, the retention phase begins.
 It is vitally important to follow through with retention to maintain your newly straight smile after treatment.
-Your final orthodontic results depend on your retainer, so be sure to keep your appointments with Dr. Mary-Stuart Gallian even after your braces have been removed.
+Your final orthodontic results depend on your retainer, so be sure to keep your appointments with Dr. Mary-Stuart Gallian even after your initial treatment is completed.

 There are a few distinct types of retainers that may be recommended to you:

 - Clear Retainers – A removable, transparent plastic tray that fits over your teeth.

 - Traditional Retainers – A removable appliance made of acrylic and a wire that sits on the front side of your teeth.